dokelung/msat/README.md

 `ms` is the main script name.<br />
 `cmd` is the msat command.<br />
-`options and others` is options or target objects of the corresponding "cmd".<br />
+`options and others` are options or target objects of the corresponding "cmd".<br />

 ---